-- 1. Review "Planning an XFS Filesystem" in this chapter to verify that you are ready to begin this procedure. - 2.
+- 1. Review the subsections within the section "Planning for XFS Filesystems" in this chapter to verify that you are ready to begin this procedure. - 2.
 Verify that your backups are up to date.
 Because this procedure temporarily removes all files from the filesystem you convert, it is important that you have a complete set of backups that have been prepared using your normal backup procedures.
 You will make a complete backup of the system disk in step 4, but you should have your usual backups in addition to the backup made during this procedure. - 3.
 Identify the device name of the partition, which is the variable partition, where you plan to create the filesystem.
 For example, if you plan to use partition 7 (the entire disk) of an option disk on controller 0 and drive address 2, partition is /dev/dsk/dks0d2s7.
-For more information on determining partition (also known as a special file), see the dks(7M) reference page. - 4.
-Back up all files on the disk partition to tape or disk because they will be destroyed by the conversion process.
+For more information on determining partition (also known as a special file), see the dks(7M) reference page.

+4. Back up all files on the disk partition to tape or disk because they will be destroyed by the conversion process.
 You can use any backup command (Backup, bru, cpio, tar, and so on) and back up to a local or remote tape drive or a local or remote disk.
-For example, the command for dump for local tape is: - # dump OuCf tapesize dumpdevice partition tapesize is the tape capacity (also used for backup to disks) and dumpdevice is the device name for the tape drive.
+For example, the command for dump for local tape is:

+dump OuCf tapesize dumpdevice partition

+tapesize is the tape capacity (it's used for backup to disks, too) and dumpdevice is the device name for the tape drive.
 Table 6-1 gives the values of tapesize and dumpdevice for different local tape drives and disk.
 You can get the values of tapecntlr and tapeunit used in the table from the output of the command hinv -c tape.

+5. Unmount the partition:

+umount partition

-- 5. Unmount the partition: - # umount partition - 6.
-Use the mkfs command to create the new XFS filesystem: - # mkfs -b size=blocksize -l size=logsize partition blocksize is the filesystem block size (see "Choosing the Filesystem Block Size and Extent Size" in this chapter), and logsize is the size of the area dedicated to log records (see "Choosing the Log Type and Size" in this chapter).
+6. Use the mkfs command to create the new XFS filesystem:

+mkfs -b size=blocksize -1 size=logsize partition

+blocksize is the filesystem block size (see the section "Choosing the Filesystem Block Size and Extent Size" in this chapter) and logsize is the size of the area dedicated to log records (see the section "Choosing the Log Type and Size" in this chapter).
 Example 6-2 shows an example of this command line and its output.